Almost-monochromatic sets and the chromatic number of the plane: Introduction

 \begin{theorem} Let $S\subseteq \mathbb{Z}^d$ and $s_0\in S$.
 Then there is an AP-free colouring of $\mathbb{R}^d$ without an AM similar copy of $(S,s_0)$ if and only if $|S|>3$ and $s_0$ is not an extreme point of $S$. \end{theorem}

 We prove Theorem~\ref{introZ} in full generality in Section \ref{32}.
-The ‘only if’ direction follows from a stronger statement, Theorem~\ref{grid}.
-In Section $2$ we consider the $1$-dimensional case.
-We prove some statements similar to Theorem~\ref{introZ} for $d=1$, and illustrate the ideas that are used to prove the theorem in general.
+The ‘only if’ direction will follow from a stronger statement, Theorem~\ref{grid}.
+In Section \ref{21} we consider only $d=1$, the $1$-dimensional case.
+We prove some statements similar to Theorem~\ref{introZ} for $d=1$, and illustrate the ideas that are later used to prove the theorem in general.

 Problem~\ref{problem1} is related to and motivated by Euclidean Ramsey theory, a topic introduced by Erd\H os, Graham, Montgomery, Rothschild, Spencer, and Strauss \cite{EGMRSS}.
-Its central question asks for finding those finite sets $S\subseteq \mathbb{R}^d$ for which the following is true. \emph{For every $k$ if $d$ is sufficiently large, then every colouring of $\mathbb{R}^d$ using at most $k$ colours contains a monochromatic congruent copy of $S$.} Characterising sets having the property described above is a well-studied difficult question, and is in general wide open.
+Its central question asks to find those finite sets $S\subseteq \mathbb{R}^d$ for which the following is true. \emph{For every $k$ if $d$ is sufficiently large, then every colouring of $\mathbb{R}^d$ using at most $k$ colours contains a monochromatic congruent copy of $S$.} Characterising sets having the property described above is a well-studied difficult question, and is in general wide open.
 For a comprehensive overview see Graham's survey~\cite{graham}.

 The nature of the problem significantly changes if instead of a monochromatic congruent copy we ask for a monochromatic similar copy, or a monochromatic homothetic copy.
 A \emph{(positive) homothetic copy} (or \emph{(positive) homothet}) of a set $H\subseteq \mathbb{R}^d$ is a set $c+\lambda H=\setbuilder{c+\lambda h}{h\in H}$ for some $c\in\mathbb{R}^d$ and some (positive) $\lambda\in \mathbb{R}\setminus\{0\}$.
 Gallai proved that if $S\subseteq \mathbb{R}^d$ is a finite set, then every colouring of $\mathbb{R}^d$ using finitely many colours contains a monochromatic positive homothetic copy of $S$.
 This statement first appeared in the mentioned form in the book of Graham, Rothschild, and Spencer~\cite{gallaiR}.